Vaibhavs10/translate-with-whisper/README.md

                                               Audio(sampling_rate=16000))
 ```

-Since we cannot render audio here, let's take a look at the transcription.
+Since we cannot render audio in markdown, let's take a look at the transcription.
 ```python
 next(iter(common_voice_en))["sentence"]
 ```